-All drivers must be at least 16 years old (the date of the birthday being binding).
+All drivers must be at least 15 years old (the date of the birthday being binding).

-No driver entered in the 2024 FIA Formula Regional World Cup may have participated in any round of a championship with any type of single seater car that was designed and/or built to achieve a power-to-weight ratio less than 1.5 kg/bhp.
-As an exception, drivers having participated in a maximum of 3 competitions of the 2024 FIA F2 Championship are eligible to enter the 2024 FIA Formula Regional World Cup.
+A driver entered in the 2025 FIA Formula 4 World Cup may have participated in a maximum of 2 competitions of a championship with any type of single seater car that was designed and/or built to achieve a power-to-weight ratio less than 3.0 kg/bhp.

-The event will be by invitation with priority given to those drivers having achieved the highest positions in the 2024 Formula Regional Championships.
+The event will be by invitation only with priority given to those drivers having achieved the highest positions in their respective 2025 Formula 4 Championships.
 Any decision as to whether a driver has the necessary experience will be made at the absolute discretion of the FIA.

-Drivers entered in the 2024 FIA Formula Regional World Cup are not allowed to participate in any other prior track activity and/or competition on the same racetrack in 2024.
+Drivers entered in the 2025 FIA Formula 4 World Cup are not allowed to participate in any other prior track activity and/or competition on the same racetrack in 2025.

-- 4.2 No driver may participate in the World Cup without successfully completing an FIA training programme, details of which will accompany the entry form. - 4.3 The World Cup event entry fee for each Driver is €5,000 and the selection process is as described in Article 4. - 4.4 Any driver application to participate in the Cup will be studied by the FIA and accepted or rejected at its absolute discretion. - 5) EVENT - 5.1 The Event shall include all practices and races. - 5.2 The Event will have the status of international event. - 5.3 There will be two races:
+- 4.2 No driver may participate in the World Cup without successfully completing an FIA training programme, details of which will accompany the entry form. - 4.3 The World Cup event entry fee for each Driver is €3,500 and the selection process is as described in Article 4. - 4.4 Any driver application to participate in the Cup will be studied by the FIA and accepted or rejected at its absolute discretion.

+5) EVENT

+- 5.1 The Event shall include all practices and races. - 5.2 The Event will have the status of international event. - 5.3 There will be two races:

-Race 1: A qualifying race for the Macau Grand Prix run over 10 laps or a maximum of 60 minutes, whether or not the race is suspended.
+Qualifying Race: A qualifying race for the Macau Grand Prix run over 8 laps or a maximum of 60 minutes, whether or not the race is suspended.

-Race 2: The Macau Grand Prix run over 15 laps or a maximum of 60 minutes, however, should the race be suspended the length of the suspension will be added to this period (also see Article 42).
+Main Race: The Macau Grand Prix run over 10 laps or a maximum of 60 minutes, however, should the race be suspended the length of the suspension will be added to this period (also see Article 42).